kizniche/Mycodo/README.md

 SSL certificates will be generated and stored at ~/Mycodo/mycodo/mycodo_flask/ssl_certs/ during the install process.
 If you want to use your own SSL certificates, replace them as they are named in this directory. [letsencrypt.org](https://letsencrypt.org) provides free verified SSL certificates.

 If using the auto-generated certificate, be aware that they will not be verified when visiting the https:// version of the WEB UI.
-You will receive warning messages about the security of your site unless you add the certificate to your browser's trusted list).
+You will receive warning messages about the security of your site unless you add the certificate to your browser's trusted list.

 ### Daemon info